Can you fix sleep apnea without a CPAP machine?

 Oral appliance therapy is a popular alternative to CPAP for treating sleep apnea.
 It involves wearing a custom-fitted dental device during sleep.
 This device helps to keep the airway open, preventing the interruptions in breathing that characterize sleep apnea.

 There are different types of oral appliances available.
-Some are designed to hold the tongue in a certain position, while others work by repositioning the lower jaw.
+Some are designed to hold the tongue in a particular position, while others work by repositioning the lower jaw.
 The right choice depends on the individual's specific needs and the severity of their sleep apnea.

 Here are some benefits of oral appliance therapy:

-- More comfortable and less intrusive than a CPAP machine
+• It is more comfortable and less intrusive than a CPAP machine

-- Portable, making them a good option for frequent travelers
+• They are portable, making them a good option for frequent travelers

 Maintenance and Collaboration with Dental Professionals

-It's also important to clean the appliance regularly to maintain its effectiveness and prevent oral health issues.
+It's also essential to clean the appliance regularly to maintain its effectiveness and prevent oral health issues.
 Your dentist or orthodontist can provide guidance on the proper care and maintenance of your oral appliance.

 Exploring Surgical Options for Sleep Apnea